hawkinsw/medava/README.md

 Checking whether Hospital can receive Thrombolytic.
 Accepted a shipment of Thrombolytic.
 Checking whether Hospital can receive Oxycodone.
-I cannot receive controlled substances and Oxycodone is a Schedule Two Medicine.
+Hospital cannot receive controlled substances and Oxycodone is a Schedule Two Medicine.
 ```

 ## Part 2: Where Do We Stand?